 A power struggle in Beijing between moderate reformers and Mao's revolutionary socialists resulted in the devastating Cultural Revolution that started in 1966 when Mao encouraged zealous Red Guards to root out his political enemies within the Chinese Communist Party.
 The violent and bloody initiative, which lasted until Mao's death in 1976, resulted in the persecution of many intellectuals and would-be reformers, effectively halting the nation's development.
 Since Mao's death, more moderate leaders, especially the late premier Deng Xiaoping, have opened the doors to trade opportunities and modernization.

 Today, the regime continues in line with the policies set by Deng and continued by subsequent leaders, including current President Xi Jinping.
 Following its accession to the World Trade Organization (WTO) in 2001, China's economic development continues to progress at breakneck speed, to the continual amazement—and some degree of concern—of the rest of the world.
-Trade, manufacturing, the stock market and real estate have boomed, although there are signs that the overheated economy may have cooled somewhat as a result of the worldwide recession that began in 2008.
+Trade, manufacturing, the stock market and real estate have boomed.

 Crucial situations still loom: bureaucratic corruption, Xinjiang separatism, human rights, uncertainty regarding Taiwan and Tibet, a huge migrant-worker population, nationwide pollution, urban overcrowding, inflation and an economy in danger of overheating are among the problems that China must resolve in order to achieve its aims.

-Visitors should make the Forbidden City, the Great Wall, the Summer Palace, the Temple of Heaven, and the Drum Tower and Bell Tower their top priorities, along with the Olympic Park.
+Visitors should make the Forbidden City, the Great Wall, the Summer Palace, the Temple of Heaven, and the Drum Tower and Bell Tower their top priorities, along with the Olympic Park for sports fans.
 Other temples may be of interest, too.
 Confucianism, Taoism and Buddhism have flourished alongside one another since the first century.
 Most temples and monasteries were damaged during the Cultural Revolution, but several, including the Lama Temple and nearby Confucius Temple, have been repaired and are worth seeing.

 Do not underestimate the size of the city nor its traffic.
 What may look like a short distance on a map can take an hour or more by taxi.
 Whenever possible, take the efficient subway system and its linking bus routes.
 Current city maps include the mass transportation system.
 If necessary, ask your hotel for directions; the distances are so great that most receptionists and concierges know the quickest route by public transport.
 If you do decide to take a taxi, show the driver the name of the destination in Chinese characters (not Pinyin) and make sure the driver turns on the meter when you get in.
 Legal taxis have meters equipped with automatic printers for receipts that drivers are required to give customers at the end of the trip.